-April 10, 2011 David Michael Geftakys, son of Judy and David, is a musician.
-He has just come out with a new EP album, 'Lines in My Hands'.
+April 10, 2011 David Michael Geftakys, son of Judy and David, is a singer/song writer, based in Los Angeles.
+Check out his music and website.

-December 6, 2010 Stephen M., son of Jim and Brinda, from the Tuscola Assembly, went to be with the Lord today, following surgery for another brain tumor.
+December 6, 2010 Stephen M., son of Jim and Brinda, from the Tuscola Assembly, went to be with the Lord following surgery for another brain tumor.
 He lived for thirty-five more years after his first inoperable brain tumor was diagnosed at the age of three in 1975.
 Brinda tells about Stephen's childhood in her account of the Geftakys ministry in Tuscola.
 Here is a note from Brinda.
 Stephen's obituary was published in the Champaign, IL, newspaper.

 January 4, 2010 Amy Russ Cahill, from the Huntington Beach Assembly 1989-1991, has written, performed and produced several pieces of music.

 April 16th, 2009 Stephen Beniesau, a former Assembly member from Arcata, CA was walking with his wife Amy in the evening and was struck and killed by a vehicle.
 He was with his wife Amy at the time (they have no children), who witnessed the incident.
 Please pray for the Beniesau family and everyone else who was affected by this tragedy.
 The memorial service was Saturday, May 2nd at Trinity Baptist Church in Arcata, CA.

 March 2, 2009 Nancy Ann Teater, formerly of the Saint Louis Assembly, went to be with the Lord on February 27 following a long battle with chronic pain.